nuxtlabs/nuxt-llms/README.md

 - Links with titles, descriptions, and URLs
 - Optional notes section

-### llms_full.txt
+### llms-full.txt

-The `/llms_full.txt` route provides a more detailed, free-form documentation format.
+The `/llms-full.txt` route provides a more detailed, free-form documentation format.
 This is useful to reduce crawler traffic on your application and provide a more detailed documentation to your users and LLMs.

-By default module does not generate the `llms_full.txt` route, you need to enable it by setting `full.title` and `full.description` in your `nuxt.config.ts`.
+By default module does not generate the `llms-full.txt` route, you need to enable it by setting `full.title` and `full.description` in your `nuxt.config.ts`.

 ```ts
 export default defineNuxtConfig({